Digital Marketing Minor

 What You’ll Learn: Course and Classes

-Beginning in Fall 2019, the Mendoza College of Business is launching a Digital Marketing Minor for non-Mendoza students at Notre Dame.
+Beginning in Fall 2019, the Mendoza College of Business launched a Digital Marketing Minor for non-Mendoza students at Notre Dame.
 This minor will provide you with baseline marketing skills so you understand the language of business, and to help you land internships and jobs.

 This minor is also designed to complement your major and help launch a career that is challenging, creative and fun.

 - The 15-credit-hour program is designed to complement a student’s major, presenting fundamental marketing concepts as well as courses specific to digital marketing.

 - Digital marketing is part psychology, part design, part creative writing, part video and part analytics.

 - Students will learn to assess customer needs, build social media strategies, manage online and mobile customer engagement, and track and measure key metrics.

 - As part of the coursework, students will earn platform certifications, including Hootsuite’s social marketing and advanced social advertising.

 To read more about the digital marketing courses, expand the course titles below.